buddhist-uni/buddhist-uni.github.io/_content/booklets/sayings-of-the-dhamma_sujato.md

 formats: [pdf, epub]
 course: dhp
 tags:
-  - pali-canon
+  - sutta
 year: 2021
 pages: 103
 ---

-This is a translation of the Dhammapada by Bhikkhu Sujato between 2016–2018, while Bhikkhu Sujato was staying in Taiwan.
-It contains a concise introduction and a crisp modern English translation of the Pāli classic.
+A crisp translation of the Pāḷi Classic along with a thoughtful introduction.